-Admission is granted jointly by the Division of Graduate Studies and the program in which the student plans to study.
+Admission is granted jointly by Graduate Studies and the program in which the student plans to study.
 Each program has its own procedures for evaluating applications.
-Once all required information is received by the Graduate Admissions Office, an admission packet is sent to the appropriate department for its decision.
-Once the Division of Graduate Studies receives a recommendation from the graduate faculty of the department and the College Dean or designee, applicants are notified by the Graduate Dean of the decision to admit, conditionally admit, or deny.
+Once all required information is received by Graduate Admissions, an admission packet is sent to the appropriate department for its decision.
+Once the Graduate Studies receives a recommendation from the graduate faculty of the department and the College Dean or designee, applicants are notified by the Graduate Dean of the decision to admit, conditionally admit, or deny.
 Admission decisions are valid for 12 months for purposes of initial enrollment.